 The house is a classic example of vernacular Georgian design, symmetrically divided into five bays with a neoclassical entranceway and two flanking windows.

 Waterfront Pub & Terrace

-For dinner, we sat down at the Waterfront Pub & Terrace with even more delicious craft beer!
+We sat at the Waterfront Pub & Terrace for dinner with even more delicious craft beer!
 The view from the patio is lovely at night, with the moonlight reflecting on the water.

 Day 2 – Activities In and Around Napanee, Ont